 6. Dock Shortages Can Be a Problem

-Though exact figures are hard to come by, bikesharing systems often have many more docks than bikes.
+Though exact figures are hard to come by, bike-share systems often have many more docks than bikes.
 For instance, New York’s Citi Bike has two docks for every bike.
-And bike share employees frequently remove bikes from full or nearly full stations to keep some docks open.
+And bike-share employees frequently remove bikes from full or nearly full stations to keep some docks open.
 This makes users more likely to be able to dock their bikes, but it’s impossible to guarantee a spot every time.

-The likelihood of being shut out of a station rises when you’re traveling to the same destination as everyone else – for instance, a central business district on a weekday morning.
-If you need to bike around searching for an open dock, you could accrue usage fees through no fault of your own, increasing the cost of your commute.
+The likelihood of being shut out of a station rises when you’re traveling to the same destination as everyone else – for instance, a central business district on a weekday morning or a popular park on a beautiful Saturday.
+If you need to bike around searching for an open dock to return your bike to, you could accrue usage fees through no fault of your own, increasing the cost of your commute.

 7. Straying Too Far Is Costly